Cooops/Comp-Sci-Fundamentals/README.md

     return results
 ```

 This function (algorithm) is considered O(n^2) as every input requires us to do n more operations; n*n == n^2.
-Thus, **O(n^2) are asymptotically slower than O(n) algorithms**, but this doesn't mean they always run faster, even in the same environment and the same hardware.
-Maybe for small input sizes O(n) could be faster, but **as you approach towards infinity O(n^2) will eventually overtake the O(n) algorithm**; just like any quadratic mathematical function will eventually overtake any linear function, no matter how much of a head start the linear function starts off with.
+Thus, **O(n^2) are asymptotically slower than O(n) algorithms**, but this doesn't mean O(n) algorithms will always run faster, even in the same environment and the same hardware; maybe for small input sizes O(n) could be faster, but **as you approach towards infinity O(n^2) will eventually overtake O(n)**; just like any quadratic mathematical function will eventually overtake any linear function, no matter how much of a head start the linear function starts off with.

 Another asymptotic complexity is logarithmic time; **O(log n)**.
 An example of an algorithm that runs this quickly is the classic **Binary Search Algorithm** for finding an element in an already sorted list on elements.